Difference Between Trunk Port vs Access Port

 |Bandwidth||It provides higher bandwidth.||Comparatively lower than trunk port.|

 |Voice VLAN||This feature Doesn’t support on this port.||Support on the access port.|

-About its configuration part, using the “switch port mode access” command forces the port to be an access port.
-Similarly, if any device is plugged into this port then it will only be able to communicate with other devices that are in the same VLAN.
+Using the “switch port mode access” command forces the port to be an access port about its configuration part.
+Similarly, if any device is plugged into this port, then it will only be able to communicate with other devices that are in the same VLAN.
 In the same way “switch port mode trunk” command forces the port to be a trunk port.

 This is a guide to Trunk Port vs Access Port.
-Here we discuss the difference between Trunk Port vs Access Port, along with key differences, infographics, & comparison table.
-You can also go through our other related articles to learn more–
+Here we discuss the difference between Trunk Port vs Access Port, along with key differences, infographics, & a comparison table.
+You can also go through our other related articles to learn more –